openhwgroup/core-v-mcu/fpga/README.md

 ## Instructions to modify Pulpissimo to instantiate CV32E40P and build the FPGA bitstream

 The procedure above will install the Pulpissimo environment with the RI5CY core.
-To replace RI5CY with CV32E40P, the following modifications should be made (the $PULP variable refers to your location of the core-v-mcu source directory):
+To replace RI5CY with CV32E40P, the following modifications should be made (the $COREVMCU variable refers to your location of the core-v-mcu source directory):

 1. Download the cv32e40p source
 ```